 In the palace garden, the engagement of Hamsatti and Solor is celebrated.
 Kanj makes Nikiya dance at the celebration.
 However, she deeply believes in Solor's love and expresses her bottomless sadness in her dance.
 A basket of flowers, supposedly sent by Solor, is presented to Nikija, who now hopes for reconciliation.
 However, the basket hides a fateful secret: a poisonous snake, of which the bite kills the temple dancer.
 Kanj quickly offers an antidote, but Solor pays no attention to Nikiya and leaves the festivities.
 Thus, she decides to die.

 Beside himself with grief over Nikiya’s death, Solor drugs himself with opium to be able to bear his sorrow.

 The Kingdom of the Shades

-Solor in his dream-like euphoria hallucinates and conjures a vision, during which he meets the shadow (spirit) of his beloved in the form of a thousandfold reflection in the Kingdom of Shades.
+In his dream-like euphoria, Solor hallucinates and conjures a vision, during which he meets the shadow (spirit) of his beloved in the form of a thousandfold reflection in the Kingdom of Shades.
 Furthermore, the warrior reminisces about their dance of love by the Sacred Fire.

-Waking from his trance, the wedding preparations can no longer be stopped.
-His friend Ekavir tells him he needs to hurry.
-But Solor’s thoughts are only with Nikiya.
-He attends the preparations absentmindedly.
-Hamsatti, who has not failed to notice Solor's condition, tries to calm him to ensure that the wedding takes place as planned.
+When Solor awakens from his trance, the wedding preparations can no longer be stopped.
+His friend Ekavir urges him to hurry.
+However, Solor’s thoughts are only with Nikiya, and he attends the preparations only in an absentminded way.
+Hamsatti, who has not failed to notice Solor's condition, tries to calm him down to ensure that the wedding ceremony will take place as planned.

-Nikiya’s spirit forgives and embraces Solor’s with all her love.
+Nikiya’s spirit forgives and embraces that of Solor with all her love.
 Forever united, they head into nirvana.